-Ensuring that all fire fighters are correctly licensed, certificated, trained, competent and fit to perform their respective tasks i.a.w.
-CAP 168 and CAP 699.
+Ensuring that all fire fighters are correctly licensed, certificated, trained, competent, and fit to perform their respective tasks in accordance with CAP 168 and CAP 699.

 Ensuring that all RFFS responses and other related incidents are reported in compliance with national and SMS requirements and that such incidents are investigated by appropriately qualified staff.